atet/ggj2022/README.md

 ## 3. Interactive Python

 We now have everything needed to use GPT-2, let's start up another Python session and execute the following lines:
-   * If you see warnings, you may be able to ignore them and move on
+   * If you see warnings (like what's shown below), you may be able to ignore them and move on

 ```python
 >>> import torch; from transformers import GPT2LMHeadModel, GPT2Tokenizer; tokenizer = GPT2Tokenizer.from_pretrained('gpt2'); model = GPT2LMHeadModel.from_pretrained('gpt2')